Plastics and Surface Material testing

 The single burning item test provides data on a product heat release, surface spread of flame properties and smoke production when exposed to a thermal attack by a single burning item (SBI).

 Heat release is a measure of the contribution that a burning material makes to a fire in progress; for example, a high heat release rate will produce a high rate of temperature increase in surrounding un-burnt material and accelerate fire spread.

 Plastics and surface materials are common in all construction projects and so knowing how they react to fire is vital to keeping people and properties safe.

-To find out more about how Warringtonfire can help you with your reaction to fire testing, please contact one of the laboratories below.
+To find out more about how Warringtonfire can help you with your reaction to fire testing, please contact our laboratory below.

 Find out how we test our customers passive fire protection products, to meet British, European and International standards in support of both CE marking and other third-party certification programs.